pijus-r/Rest-API-Boilerplate/README.md

-# rest-api-boilerplate
+# Rest API Boilerplate
-[Boilerplate] Rest API with Node, JWT authentication and Express
+with Node, JWT authentication and Express